 Depo-Provera (medroxyprogesterone acetate) is a popular injectable birth control administered every three months.
 The contraceptive injection contains the hormone progestin and is widely used to suppress the menstrual cycle along with several types of negative menstrual conditions and side effects.
 However, recent studies have linked Depo-Provera to an increased risk for developing meningiomas.
-Depo-Provera lawsuits are being filed on behalf of women who used the medication and subsequently developed meningiomas.
+Depo-Provera lawsuits are being filed on behalf of women who used the medication and subsequently developed meningiomas or other conditions.
 Pharmaceutical company Pfizer failed to properly advise both doctors and patients about the risk.
 As an increasing number of tumor cases arise, it becomes clear that sufficient warning and long-term health studies were not pursued.

 Call us now at 800-718-4658 for a free consultation to see if you have a qualifying Depo-Provera claim.